In the story below, we've tried to explain why we have created the

 In a war it is important that secrets are kept secret, so it doesn't

-come as a surprise that it plays an important role at the Department of
+come as a surprise that it plays an important role in the military scene.

 But crypto also plays an important part in our personal life today.